Azure/lza-oracle/docs/wiki/TERRAFORM.md

 $ terraform apply -var-file=fixtures.tfvars
 ```

-5. Finally, you can connect to the virtual machine with ssh private key.
+5. (OPTIONAL) Finally, you can connect to the virtual machine with ssh private key.
 While deploying resources, a public ip address is generated and attached to the virtual machine, so that you can connect to the virtual machine with this IP address.
 The username is `oracle`, which is fixed in `terraform/bootstrap/single_instance/module.tf`.

 ```
 $ ssh -i ~/.ssh/lza-oracle-single-instance  oracle@<PUBLIC_IP_ADDRESS>